 Suffering from emotional distress in the workplace creates an unsafe environment and can lead to long-term mental and physical health issues.
 To understand all your options in such situations, it is important to consult with an experienced employment attorney in Texas.

-Contributions to this blog by Michael Touma
+Contribution to this blog by Michael Touma.